Soulaan, As Defined By Its Creators

 How did the name Soulaan come about?

-The creators came together for an interview to explain the origin.
+The creators came together for an interview to explain the origin and history of Soulaan.
 T-roy, Maroc, and Midnight agree Soulaan was created in 2020 with just one A used to define Black Americans after an infamous video T-Roy posted on TikTok.
 According to T-Roy another A was added about a year later to mean “Autochthonous American” introduced by Dwayne only to change it solely for aesthetic purposes as an idea from Dwayne (Midnight).
 As of September 2024 a council of peers including the creators felt the two A’s needed a meaning and have since went back to claim “Autochthonous American”.
 It has since grown to be a recognizable staple of social controversy, especially on TikTok.
 You can find the full interview streaming on all platforms for podcasts, follow Soulaan by Maroc Horus.

 Why Soulan?